Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 Wash looseness happens because recovery behavior was judged too early.

 These are not random factory accidents.
-They are usually spec problems.

 That is useful news, because spec problems can be reduced before bulk.